jeffIshmael/Earnbase/README.md

 EarnBase was initially launched to support the beta testing of ChamaPay, a circular savings dApp built on Celo.
 Through EarnBase:
  - 10+ testers completed structured tasks
- - Feedback was collected, rated, and rewarded
+ - Feedback was collected, rated, and rewarded.
+Check out some of the feedbacks collected.
+[Feedback Link](https://www.notion.so/23ab791f376a80c89fa0ec8f980f98ff?v=23ab791f376a81e2b8bd000c2f544f9c&source=copy_link)
  - Users claimed their rewards directly to their wallets.

 ---

 ### Getting Started

-- Watch our video demo [Live Demo](https://youtu.be/QWdLC_tvImo?si=T2chg5htx1sYIYg5)
+- Watch our video demo [Live Demo](https://ik.imagekit.io/ckpbmlen1m/earnbase.mp4?updatedAt=1753699452508)
 - Try out our platform in our [live link](https://earnbase.vercel.app/)
 - Try as a miniapp on farcaster [farcaster Link](https://farcaster.xyz/miniapps/te_I8X6QteFo/earnbase)